UNH Dietetic Internship Program

 - The dietitian whose training is focused on health promotion/disease prevention is capable of promoting health and nutrition, from farm to fork to health and nutrition outcomes.

-- The emerging practitioner reflects dietetic professionalism through the adaptation and integration of the Foundation Practice Elements indentified in the 2008 ADA (now Academy of Nutrition and Dietetics) Phase II report (and identified below.)
+- The emerging practitioner reflects dietetic professionalism through the adaptation and integration of the ACEND Accreditation Standards for Internship Programs in Nutrition and Dietetics.

 - The professional is capable of performing and supervising food production and service.

 - The health promotion/disease prevention dietitian is also prepared to provide nutrition education related to eating habits and food choices of healthy individuals and communities, as well as to design appropriate nutrition care for individuals who require dietary prevention strategies or management of existing disease.

 - The dietetics practitioner is a Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN) who is formally recognized as having professional competence, and is able to apply Standards of Practice, Standards of Professional Performance and Scope of Practice Guidelines as provided in the 2012 revised guidelines The practice of dietetics includes Standards of Practice and Standards of Professional Performance , which define desirable and achievable levels of performance for entry level practice.
 These standards are not requirements; rather, they are broad statements describing the minimum expectations of dietetics professionals in providing nutrition services to the public.
 The Standards of Professional Practice characterize the competency levels of entry-level dietitians and and reflect the 2012 Standards of Professional Performance for Registered Dietitians (Competent, Proficient, and Expert) in Intellectual and Developmental.